MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/create-app-package-with-makeappx-tool.md

 # Create an app package with the MakeAppx.exe tool

-**MakeAppx.exe** creates both app packages and app package bundles. **MakeAppx.exe** also extracts files from an app package or bundle and encrypts or decrypts app packages and bundles.
+**MakeAppx.exe** creates both app packages (.msix or .appx) and app package bundles (.msixbundle or .appxbundle). **MakeAppx.exe** also extracts files from an app package or bundle and encrypts or decrypts app packages and bundles.
 This tool is included in the Windows 10 SDK and can be used from a command prompt or a script file.

 > [!IMPORTANT]
 > If you used Visual Studio to develop your app, it's recommended that you use the Visual Studio wizard to create your app package.
-For more information, see [Package a UWP app with Visual Studio](https://msdn.microsoft.com/windows/uwp/packaging/packaging-uwp-apps).
+For more information, see [Package a UWP app with Visual Studio](packaging-uwp-apps.md).

-Note that **MakeAppx.exe** does not create an .appxupload file.
-The .appxupload file is created as part of the Visual Studio packaging process and contains two other files: .msix or .appx and .appxsym.
-The .appxsym file is a compressed .pdb file containing public symbols of your app used for [crash analytics](../publish/health-report.md) in Partner Center.
-A regular .appx file can be submitted as well, but there will be no crash analytic or debugging information available.
-For more information on submitting packages to the store, see [Upload app packages](../publish/upload-app-packages.md).

- Updates to this tool in the most recent version of Windows 10 do not affect .appx package usage.
-You can continue using this tool with .appx packages, or use the tool with support for .msix packages as described below.

-To manually create an .appxupload file:
-- Place the .msix and the .appxsym in a folder
-- Zip the folder
-- Change the zipped folder extension name from .zip to .appxupload
+> [!IMPORTANT]
+> Note that **MakeAppx.exe** does not create an [app package upload file (.appxupload or .msixupload)](packaging-uwp-apps.md#types-of-app-packages), which is the recommended type of valid app package for [submissions to Partner Center](../publish/upload-app-packages.md).
+The app package upload file is typically [created as part of the Visual Studio packaging process](packaging-uwp-apps.md#create-an-app-package-upload-file), although it can also be created manually.

 ## Using MakeAppx.exe